Sewing change: Southwest Creations Collaborative

 The impact is extraordinary: more than 250 employees trained and employed, $19 million paid in wages to the local economy, and 350 children cared for through on-site childcare that still costs just twenty-five cents per hour.
 Through its Hacia: Toward the University program, SCC has supported over 16,000 students, parents and educators, with ninety-eight percent of participating seniors graduating from high school and ninety-five percent attending college.

-Join us on November 13 to meet the remarkable makers behind Southwest Creations Collaborative and help support their mission to sew lasting change—one beautiful piece at a time.
+Join us on November 13 to meet some of the people behind Southwest Creations Collaborative and help support the amazing work they do in our local community.